nightrunner91/nightpack/README.md

 ### `Grid system`

-It uses custom 12 column grid system based on flex.
+Nightpack uses custom 12 column grid system based on flex.
 Actually, you can modify number of columns.
 For example, 24 or 36 depends on project you work on.
 You can use grid system both in PUG or SASS.
 I personally prefer SASS method because in that case output HTML looks pretty and clean.

 **PUG**: